 training in San Diego?

 Yes, San Diego County Code requires all foodhandlers to possess either a valid foodhandler card issued by a county-authorized food handler training school or a County of San Diego foodhandler test administered by the current food safety manager who has passed a state-approved food safety certification exam.
 Also, California state law requires that each food facility must have at least one owner/ employee that has passed a state-approved food safety certification exam.
 A list of authorized food handler training schools is available on our "Publications" page or by dialing one of the numbers listed below.

-"sell by" dates on food product labels?
+"expiration" or "sell by" dates on food product labels?

 Mandatory expiration and "sell by" date requirements exist for only a few food products.
 Dairy products have open dating requirements enforced by the U.S. Department of Agriculture and the California Department of Food And Agriculture.
 Infant formula is required to bear a date that ensures full nutritional value.
 Other foods are not required to have an open date, but many consumers expect a date on packages.
 Date codes and other codes that identify when a product is made ("lot" and "batch" codes) are recommended for most foods.
 They help manufacturers and retailers to trace and rotate inventories properly.
 If there is a problem with a particular lot or code, it can be more easily removed from sale.
 In the event of a recall, failure to have a code on a food product forces the firm to remove all of that product from sale to protect the public.

-I'm thinking of buying an existing food
+I'm thinking of buying

 You will need to obtain a permit from this Department in your name; permits are not transferable.
 It is recommended that you visit our main office to review the facility's file.

 If the food establishment has been closed for any length of time or is undergoing remodeling, contact the plan check unit at (858) 505-6660 to obtain a plan check consultation before submitting your application.